 If you are tired of your Border Collie’s constant barking and have no idea on how to stop it, this article will help you handle the situation.
 Nobody likes a dog that is always barking without any reason.
 The barking can be annoying, loud and can quickly get on your nerves.
 However, if the barking doesn’t get to you, then probably your neighbor’s stern comments will.

 It is important to understand the reason why your Collie is always barking in the first place.
 Since your Border Collie doesn’t speak your language, the best way they can alert you is through barking.
 Most times, dogs don’t bark for fun.
-The bark to alert you when the mailman is delivering the mail, a stranger is crossing the street or if something else that they feel is worth your attention is happening.
+They bark to alert you when the mailman is delivering the mail, a stranger is crossing the street or if something else that they feel is worth your attention is happening.

 However, there are some Collies that bark just for the sport.
 They don’t bark because they have something important to tell or show the owner.
 Rather, they bark because they want to let out some boredom, annoy the neighbors or simply just to release some stress.
+So, don’t confuse the barking a border collie mental problem.

 The first thing to do when your Border Collie is barking is to figure out the kind of barker it is.
 From there, proceed to address the problem at hand.
 Avoid trying to totally eliminate all types of barking as your Border Collie needs a method of communicating with you.
 Instead, try to control the barking.

-Border Collie Barking Problems and How to Stop Them
+Border Collie Barking Problems

 The following are some common situations that Border Collie owners may face with a barking dog.
 If any of the problems apply to your situation, just use the suggest solution to resolve your dog’s barking problems.